 When the NCCP Act was first introduced it required lenders and mortgage brokers to make reasonable inquiries into a customers income and expenses but no one really knew what that meant in practice.

 Up until 2012, most of the major banks relied heavily on the HPI to calculate the living expenses for their borrowers.
 This then changed to the HEM as it was determined to be more accurate.

 With these new changes to lending guidelines, the regulator is hoping lenders will be less reliant on both the HPI or the HEM when assessing personal expenses and assess consumers on a case by case basis instead.

 Again, each lender has their own policy when it comes to assessing your borrowing power.
-Luckily for you, our senior mortgage brokers are credit experts and know the lending policies of more than 40 lenders.
+Luckily for you, our senior mortgage brokers are credit experts and know the lending policies of close to 40 lenders.

 That means we can find a lender that will take a common sense approach to your living expenses.

 Call us today on 1300 889 743 or complete our free assessment form to speak with one of our broker today.